FragSoc/gmod-docker/README.md

-SRCDS_PORT=27015 # The port on which the server communicates on SRCDS_TOKEN=0 # You will need this to be public GAMETYPE=TTT # Available options are TTT, Prop, Murder and Homicide
+SRCDS_PORT=27015 # The port on which the server communicates on SRCDS_TOKEN=0 # You will need this to be public GAMETYPE=TTT # Available options are TTT, Prop, Murder and Homicide RCON_PWD=changeme # The RCON password for the server
 ```